Ed Haley

-Biography
+Early life

 Ed Haley was born on August 16, 1885, on the Trace Fork of Harts Creek in Logan County, West Virginia.
 At the time of Ed's birth, Upper Hart was known as Warren.
 Ed's father, Thomas Milton Haley, was a well-known fiddler in the Guyandotte and Big Sandy valleys.
 His grandfather, Benjamin R. Haley, was an active Unionist in the Big Sandy River Valley during the American Civil War, as well as a fiddler.
 Ed's mother, Imogene "Emmy" Mullins, was a daughter of Andrew Jackson and Chloe (Gore) Mullins, and descended from "Money Makin' Sol" Mullins, Appalachia's famous counterfeiter.
 Milt and Imogene married on March 22, 1884, in Logan County.
 Ed was an only child.

-Childhood

 At the age of three years, Ed contracted measles and subsequently lost his eyesight.
 Local tradition blames his father for his blindness.
 Reportedly, Milt dipped Ed head-first into ice cold water when he was crying from fever.

 In September 1889, as part of the Lincoln County Feud, Milt Haley was accused along with Green McCoy of shooting Al Brumfield and his wife in Harts, Lincoln County, West Virginia.
-In mid-October, 1889, Haley and McCoy were captured in Martin County, Kentucky, returned to West Virginia, and murdered by a lynch mob at Green Shoal on October 24, 1889.
+In mid-October 1889, Haley and McCoy were captured in Martin County, Kentucky, returned to West Virginia, and murdered by a lynch mob at Green Shoal on October 24, 1889.
 Haley's and McCoy's brutal slaying garnered nationwide news coverage.

 On October 11, 1891, Ed Haley's mother died.
 Thereafter, he was raised by his maternal grandfather, Jackson Mullins, and uncle, Peter Mullins, on Trace Fork.
 In 1898, according to county commission records, he was placed in the care of Harrison Blair, a neighbor.

+Work

 When Ed was a boy, his maternal uncle Peter Mullins gave him a fiddle.
 Ed showed great skill with the instrument and traveled throughout the Guyandotte and Big Sandy Valleys as a young man with other local musicians.
 He was basically gone from Harts Creek by 1910 but returned to visit family and friends for the remainder of his life.